Banking in ancient Rome

 In ancient Rome there were a variety of officials tasked with banking.
 These were the argentarii, mensarii, coactores, and nummulari.
 The argentarii were money changers.
 The role of the mensarii was to help people through economic hardships, the coactores were hired to collect money and give it to their employer, and the nummulari minted and tested currency.
 They offered credit systems and loans.
-Between 260 and the fourth century CE Roman bankers disappear from the historical record, likely because of economic difficulties caused by the debasement of the currency.
+Between 260 and the fourth century AD, Roman bankers disappear from the historical record, likely because of economic difficulties caused by the debasement of the currency.

 History

-The earliest banks in ancient Rome were located in temples.
+The earliest banks in ancient Rome were located in temples, as in the Etruscan civilization.
 They would charge interest on loans, exchange money, and track their finances through written records.
 Due to the piety of the officials and employees of these temples, the upper class of ancient Rome trusted these places to protect and hold their wealth.
 Typically, their money was stored in multiple temples.
 This practice was designed to protect their wealth in case an individual temple was destroyed or attacked in some way.

 Another banking group in ancient Rome were the trapezites.
 They were predecessors of the argentarii, and they provided banking services in counting houses near the Forum.
-Roman bankers disappear from the historical record between 260 and the fourth century CE; likely because the continued debasement of the currency hurt the economy, creating difficulties for the banking profession.
-By the mid-fourth century CE the argentarii and numularii are mentioned again in ancient sources; however they acquired different roles.
+Roman bankers disappear from the historical record between 260 AD and the fourth century.
+Likely because the continued debasement of the currency hurt the economy, creating difficulties for the banking profession.
+By the mid-fourth century AD, the argentarii and numularii are mentioned again in ancient sources.
+They had acquired different roles.